Venkat2811/gpu-kernel-batcher/README.md

 This is just for the first 5 tokens.

+**The above numbers are not true anymore.**

-**Today's SOTA inference engines and kernels have several optimizations to reduce this, so the above numbers are not true anymore**:
+Today's SOTA inference engines and kernels have several optimizations to reduce this:

 - CUDA graphs
 - Kernel fusion